Treasury yields rise, U.S. stocks hit new highs; dollar weakens - Up News Info

 Article content

-Investors also are looking ahead to appetite for Treasury auctions of $38 billion of 10-year notes on Monday, and $24 billion of 30-year bonds on Tuesday.
+Investors will next gauge risk appetite by assessing results of auctions of $38 billion of 10-year Treasury notes on Monday, and $24 billion of 30-year bonds on Tuesday.

-“If auction demand is a little bit squishy, especially at the 10-year sale, then we could see 1.45% in a hurry,” he added, referring to the 10-year Treasury yield.
+“If auction demand is a little bit squishy, especially at the 10-year sale, then we could see 1.45% in a hurry,” LeBas said, referring to the effect on the 10-year Treasury yield if investors resume selling.

-Markets were roiled earlier this week as a rise in cases of the delta coronavirus variant reduced risk appetite and prompted a flight to safety, with some betting the reflation trade had stalled and secular stagnation was back on the agenda.

 Advertisement